Backpacking New Zealand

 Bus travel in New Zealand

-The main intercity bus services are run by Intercity Coach Lines and Newmans Coach Lines.
+The main intercity bus service is run by Intercity Coach Lines.
 It is advisable to make reservations for seats in advance either online or at bus stations however it is possible to just hop on a bus at times.

-Travel Pass New Zealand is an excellent way to explore the country, the 3 in 1 pass allows between 5 and 22 days travel on Intercity Coach Lines buses, two return tickets on Tranz Scenic trains and one ferry crossing across Cook Straight.
+The InterCity Flexi Pass is an excellent way to explore the country.
+It’s an hours-based bus pass designed for backpackers, and can easily be redeemed across the entire InterCity network, and topped up with extra hours as needed.
 The site has many other travel passes available so it is easy to find one which caters for your needs exactly.

-KiwiCoach Pass New Zealand offers 10 fixed itinerary pass options for independent travellers.
-From 2-12 days duration, daily departures, 12-month validity.
+KiwiCoach Pass New Zealand offers hop on, hop off bus passes as well as fixed itinerary pass options for independent travellers.
 Pre-book your coach sectors before arrival in New Zealand or book-as-you-go up to 24 hours before your day of travel.
-7 day, toll-free, reservations service available.

 Backpacking Tours in New Zealand